nodiaque/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
-It will also install ARK:SurvivalAscended and run it (Normal server startup of ARK can take a long time!).
+It will also install Enshrouded and run it.

-**WARNING:** You have to set the value vm.max_map_count to at least 256000 on the host as root with the command:
-`echo 265000 > /proc/sys/vm/max_map_count`
-To make that value persistent on Unraid please use a User Script that runs on startup or with the command from above or put it in your `go` file.

-ATTENTION: First Startup can take very long since it downloads the gameserver files!

 Update Notice: Simply restart the container if a newer version of the game is available.

-You can also run multiple servers with only one SteamCMD directory!

 ## Example Env params for CS:Source
 | Name | Value | Example |